StalkerSea/althea/README.md

 That's it!
 Have fun with althea!

-### Run althea with a systemd user service (recommended)
+### Run althea with a systemd user service (optional)

-This keeps althea running even without a logged-in GUI.
+Use this only if you really need a user service.
+If it breaks your launcher or tray, use the desktop autostart below instead.
 Replace `/path/to/althea` with the absolute path to your cloned repo.

 One-time setup:
 ```bash